14 Movies About Depression That Accurately Depict What It's Like

 Even if you are not experiencing depression, watching films that accurately depict what depression is like can help you understand how to support and care for a loved one who is.
 It can change your perspective on mental illness, help you gain a more positive outlook, and teach you things about depression you may not have otherwise known.

 We need films that expand our awareness, break down barriers, and shun misconceptions about depression and mental illness; some movies have done that well.
-Below are fifteen must-watch movies that accurately depict what it is like, how a person living with it engages with the world, and how the condition affects them.
+Below are some of the best movies accurately depicting what it is like, how a person living with it engages with the world, and how the condition affects them.

 Getty/AnnaStills

-3. The Perks of Being a Wallflower.
 Introverted and awkward teenager Charlie is an overlooked wallflower until he is befriended by two free-spirited seniors who help him discover the joys of friendship and music.
 He is simultaneously inspired by a teacher who sparks his dream of becoming a writer.
 As the film progresses, Charlie finds himself unraveling and confronting events from his past, which he’d tried to suppress.
-A beautiful coming-of-age drama that is equally moving and funny, it subtly captures the highs and lows of being a teenager.
+A beautiful coming-of-age drama that is equally moving and funny, it subtly captures the highs and lows of being a teenager in high school.

 If you or a loved one is experiencing suicidal thoughts, seek help immediately.
 The National Suicide Prevention Lifeline can be reached at 988 and is available 24/7.